tocco934/aws-foundry-ssl/README.md

 ### AWS Setup

-- Create an SSH key in AWS **EC2**, under `EC2 / Network & Security / Key Pairs`
+- Create an SSH key in **EC2**, under `EC2 / Network & Security / Key Pairs`
   - You only need to do this once, _the first time_.
 If you tear down and redeploy the stack you can reuse the same SSH key
   - That said, consider rotating keys regularly as a good security practise
-  - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for SSH / SCP access to the EC2 server instance
+  - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for [SSH / SCP access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html) to the EC2 server instance
 - Then go to **CloudFormation** and choose to **Create a Stack** with new resources
   - Leave `Template is Ready` selected
   - Choose `Upload a template file`